nephio-project/porch/docs/content/en/docs/5_architecture_and_components/porch-apiserver/_index.md

 ## What is the Porch API Server?

-The **Porch API Server** is a Kubernetes extension API server that exposes Porch's aggregated API resources (PackageRevision, PackageRevisionResources, Package) and CRDs (Repository, PackageRev, PackageVariant, PackageVariantSet) through the Kubernetes API.
-It acts as the entry point for all client interactions with Porch, translating Kubernetes API requests into operations on the underlying Engine and Cache.
+The **Porch API Server** is a Kubernetes extension API server that exposes Porch's aggregated API resources (PackageRevision, PackageRevisionResources, Package) and CRDs (Repository, PackageRev) through the Kubernetes API.
+It acts as the entry point for client interactions with Porch, translating Kubernetes API requests into operations on the underlying Engine and Cache.

 The Porch API Server is responsible for: